-Knox College has the right to dismiss any student from its academic programs on the basis set out in the TST Basic Degree Handbook and the Knox College Student Handbook.
-Please note especially the Knox College policies on Academic Probation and Assessment (with particular references to the specific degree program: M.Div. and fitness for ministry, M.Div.
-Theological and Practical Curriculum Outcomes, and M.Div.
-Professional and Critical Competencies; M.T.S.; M.P.S.; CTS)
+Knox College has the right to dismiss any student from its academic programs on the bases set out in the TST Basic Degree Handbook and this Knox College Basic Degree Policy Handbook.
+Please note especially the Knox College policies on a) Probationary and Unsatisfactory Standing and b) Assessment (with particular references to the specific degree program: M.Div.; M.T.S.; M.P.S.; CTS), and the TST policy on Construed Withdrawal.

-Decisions to dismiss students from any BD program are not taken lightly and are made by the Faculty of Knox College normally after a student has received repeated warnings.
+Decisions to dismiss students from any BD program are not taken lightly.
+In the case of dismissal based on Assessment, they are made by the Faculty of Knox College normally after a student has received repeated warnings.
 Students will be informed in writing of the decision including the reasons within 10 days of the decision being made.

-Students who wish to appeal this decision may do so:
+Students who wish to appeal their dismissal may do so:

-- 1. By first indicating one's intent to appeal to the Academic Dean within 30 days of receiving the notice of dismissal. - 2. by presenting in writing to the Faculty, within 60 days of receiving the notice of dismissal, the written submissions in support of his or her appeal and whether a hearing before faculty is requested;
+- 1. By first indicating one's intent to appeal to the Academic Dean within 30 days of receiving the notice of dismissal. - 2.
+By presenting in writing to the Faculty, through the Academic Dean, within 60 days of receiving the notice of dismissal, the written submissions in support of his or her appeal.
+In the case of dismissal based on Assessment, also indicating whether a hearing before Faculty is requested.